edpackard/checkout-java/README.md

 ## Product Scanner exercise

-In this exercise you will implement the Product Scanner exercise described in the "Learning Objectives - Hello Java!" section of the wiki.
+Hopefully you have worked your way through the [Learning Objectives](https://www.notion.so/kinandcarta/2bebd563189f4a5bb7efb1529474a86f?v=d44afb13070f4647984a88b8370689ba) resources in Notion.
+Towards the end of the 'Hello Java!' there is a coding exercise.
+This project will actually help you implement that exercise, starting pretty much from scratch for people who are new to Java or need a refresher.

+We will assume here that you have Intellij installed and running on your computer (please see the 'Set up your environment!' section in Notion if not).

-### Intellij setup
+### Create your Intellij project

 A skeleton version of the project has been set up on Github at `git@github.com:markschnitzius/ProductScannerExercise.git`.
 So you can create the project by selecting "File | New | Project from Version Control":